Find Affordable College Courses

 Top 10 Best Nursing Schools

-Our analysis found Frontier Nursing University to be the best school for nursing students who want to pursue a degree in Kentucky.
+Our 2023 rankings named Frontier Nursing University the best school in Kentucky for nursing students.
 Frontier Nursing University is a small private not-for-profit school located in the rural area of Hyden.

 Read full report on Nursing at Frontier Nursing University

-A rank of #2 on this year’s list means Galen College of Nursing - Louisville is a great place for nursing students.
-Galen College of Nursing - Louisville is a small private for-profit school located in the large city of Louisville.
+Out of the 42 schools in Kentucky that were part of this year’s ranking, Galen College of Nursing - Louisville landed the # 2 spot on the list.
+Galen College of Nursing - Louisville is a small private for-profit school located in the city of Louisville.

 While working on their degree, nursing majors at Galen College of Nursing - Louisville accumulate an average of around $41,365 in student debt.
 The average monthly payment of a loan this size is about $117, assuming that the borrower is on a 10-year repayment plan.

-Full Nursing at Galen College of Nursing - Louisville Report
+Read full report on Nursing at Galen College of Nursing - Louisville

 While working on their degree, nursing majors at Galen College of Nursing - ARH accumulate an average of around $34,938 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $111.